TTU-HSC Undergraduate to Medical School Initiative (UMSI)

 Students admitted to UMSI must maintain 100 hours of volunteer and/or shadowing activity per academic year.
 Students should keep track of their volunteer hours and be prepared to provide them to the TTUHSC School of Medicine annually and on the Texas Medical & Dental Schools Application Service (TMDSAS) application when it is submitted.

 Volunteer, shadowing, and research hours are earned by the academic year: September 1st through August 31st.
-Hours earned before September 1st of a student's freshman year (i.e., the summer between graduating high school and attending Texas Tech University) do not count.
+Hours earned before September 1st of a student's First-year student year (i.e., the summer between graduating high school and attending Texas Tech University) do not count.

 NOTE: The School of Medicine prefers the majority of volunteer/shadowing hours be conducted in a health-care setting.
 As well, no more than 20% of the hours should be dedicated to research activity.